ratmod/ratmod.github.io/docs/game-types.md

 ![Treasure Hunter HUD](images/screenshots/th-screenshot.png)

 A few special things to remember:

 - To place a token you need to use the command `\placetoken`.
 Bind it to a key: `\bind <key> placetoken`
 - Tokens cannot be hidden in places where you normally die (in lava etc).
 - If you are not happy with your token placement during the hiding phase, you can destroy it by shooting it and try again
 - When you discover a token during the seeking phase, to "catch" it you can touch it with your player model *or* you can shoot it.
 Tokens have a good deal of health so it is faster to touch it.
 - The location of your teams tokens is shown with a diamond icon that can be seen from anywhere.
 - You cannot see the other team players but you can hear them.

-[Need screenshot of token and also HUD things.]

 Vote for this game type if it available with `\cv custom th`